sony/lensless-wide-aspect-iccp2021/README.md

 ```
 The results will be stored in the "result" folder.

+## Requirements
+A CUDA supporting GPU is required to run this code.
+For other Python package requirements, please refer to requirements.txt.

 ## License
 This software is released under the MIT License, see LICENSE.